webmaster442/BookGen/Commands.md

 Arguments:

 -d, --dir:
     Optional argument.
 Specifies work directory.
 If not specified, then the current directory will be used as working directory.

 -v, --verbose:
     Optional argument, turns on detailed logging.
 Usefull for locating issues

+`BookGen edit [filename]`

 # Html2Pdf

 Converts a HTML file to a png using edges or chromes headless mode.
 The tool will use chrome, if it's installed, otherwise it will use edge.
 This command is only supported on Windows OS.

 `BookGen Html2Pdf -i <input> -o <output>`
 `BookGen Html2Pdf --input <input> --output <output>`